 Storage:

-Store the cooled muffins in an air-tight container in the refrigerator for up to 3 days.
-These muffins are chewy and moist so they will spoil quickly if left out on the counter.
+Store the cooled muffins in an airtight container in the refrigerator for up to 3 days.
+Because they are chewy and moist, they will spoil quickly if left out on the counter.

 Chef Sam Butarbutar invented mochi muffins back in 2014.
 His entire restaurant, Third Culture Bakery in Berkeley, is gluten free.
-I don't live too far away from Berkeley so I am hoping to visit his bakery this summer.
+I don’t live far from Berkeley, so I hope to visit his bakery this summer.

 These muffins freeze nicely.
 Put cooled muffins into a zipper bag and freeze for up to 4 months.
 To thaw the sweet rice flour muffins, just leave them out on the counter for 20 minutes or microwave one for 35 seconds.